Direct solution to constrained tropical optimization problems with application to project scheduling: Introduction

-As an application of the results, we present a complete solution of a real-world problem that was drawn from project scheduling (see, e.g., \cite{Demeulemeester2002Project,Tkindt2006Multicriteria} for further details on optimal scheduling).
-The problem, which also served to motivate the study, deals with a project that consists of activities operating in parallel under temporal constraints in various forms, including time windows and due dates.
-The problem is to find an optimal schedule that provides the minimum, over all activities, of the flow-time, which is defined for each activity to be the time interval between its initiation and completion.
-To illustrate the solution obtained and the computational technique implemented, we present a representative numerical example.
+We apply the results obtained to derive a new complete solution of a real-world problem that was drawn from project scheduling (see, e.g., \cite{Demeulemeester2002Project,Neumann2003Project,Tkindt2006Multicriteria} for further details on optimal scheduling), and also served to motivate the study.
+We consider a project that consists of activities operating in parallel under temporal constraints in various forms, including release dates and time windows.
+For each activity, the flow-time is defined to be the time interval between its initiation and completion.
+The objective is to find an optimal schedule that minimizes the maximum flow time over all activities.
+This problem is an extended version of that in \cite{Krivulin2015Extremal}, where a less complicated system of temporal constraints is considered.
+To illustrate the solution obtained for the problem, and the computational technique implemented by the solution, we present a representative numerical example.

+Note that the problem under examination can be formulated as a linear program, and then solved by one of the known solution techniques of linear programming.
+However, these techniques usually take the form of iterative algorithms, and do not generally guarantee an explicit closed-form solution.
+Unlike the algorithmic approaches, the proposed solution provides direct results in a compact vector form suitable for further analysis and practical use.
+Considering, in addition, that the new solution can be calculated in polynomial time, it can certainly serve as a helpful complement and supplement to existing solutions.

 The paper is organized as follows.
 Section~\ref{S-BDNO} includes definitions and notation to be used in the subsequent sections.
 In Section~\ref{S-PR}, we present some preliminary results, including a binomial identity for matrices and the solution to linear inequalities.
-The main result is provided in Section~\ref{S-SOP}, where we first offer examples of known optimization problems, then formulate and solve a new general problem, and finally, give solutions to new special cases of the general problem.
+The main result is provided in Section~\ref{S-SOP}, where we first offer examples of known optimization problems, then formulate and solve a new general problem, discuss the computational complexity of the solution, and finally, give solutions to new special cases of the general problem.
 Section~\ref{S-APS} contains an application of the results in project scheduling, and concludes with a numerical example.